bootstrap-vue/bootstrap-vue/docs/components/navbar/README.md

 ### Placement
-Control the placement of the nvabar by setting one of two props:
+Control the placement of the navbar by setting one of two props:

 | prop | type | default | description
 | ---- | ---- | ------- | -----------